 The Emergency soundtrack includes music by Audrey Nuna, The Internet and KOTA the Friend.
-This info article contains spoilers for Carey Williams’ 2022 Amazon movie.
+This info article contains spoilers and song details for Carey Williams’ 2022 Amazon movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Emergency stars RJ Cyler as Sean, an aloof college student who plans for a party event called the Legendary Tour.
 Donald Elise Watkins co-stars as Kunle, Sean’s Princeton-bound best friend.
 The storyline follows the protagonists as they look after a drunk high school girl while arguing about matters of race, individuality and ambition.
 Composer Rene G. Boscio (R#J) scored the 105-minute film; music supervisor Joe Rudge (X) selected the featured needle-drops.
 Here’s every song in Emergency, an adaptation of Carey Williams and KD Dávila’s 2018 short film.